Sustainable Development Goals: How digital technology can deliver a SMARTer 2030 has been saved

-Deloitte and GeSI launch a new report on the impact of digital technology on the SDGs
+Deloitte and GeSI launch a report on the impact of digital technology on the UN’s 2030 Sustainable Development Goals.

 Without the proper development and deployment of digital technology, the world will fall short of achieving the 2030 Sustainable Development Goals (SDGs).
-Urgent intervention is required.
-A new Deloitte report identifies and quantifies how digital technologies can help governments, businesses, and philanthropic organizations accelerate their efforts to achieve each of the 17 SDGs.
+Adopting a “Digital with Purpose” mindset is required urgently to achieve the market transformation that will place sustainability in the foreground.
+One of our latest reports identifies and quantifies how digital technologies can help governments, businesses, and philanthropic organisations accelerate their efforts to achieve each of the 17 SDGs.

-GeSI, the Global Enabling Sustainability Initiative, and a joint team across Deloitte Strategy and Economic Consulting, have together published an innovative report which illustrates the relationship between the digital industry and the Sustainable Development Goals (SDGs), outlining a number of critical conditions and actions to maximize the benefit of this relationship to 2030.
+Together with GeSI, the Global Enabling Sustainability Initiative, we are committed to delivering a SMARTer 2030 by using digital technologies to close the gap to sustainability targets.
+In partnership, Deloitte has published an innovative report which illustrates the relationship between the digital industry and the SDGs, outlining a number of critical conditions and actions to maximise the benefits of this relationship to 2030.

-Building on previous work, through research, input from over 40 GeSI members and partner organisations, and a distinguished expert panel, this report outlines:
+This report builds on previous work, research and input from over 40 GeSI members and partner organisations, and a distinguished expert panel.
+It outlines how technology can help us meet the UN’s SDGs by 2030.
+It includes:

-- The impact these technologies have now and will have in the future;
+- The impact technologies have now and will have in the future;

 - An exploration of the scope for key sectors to deploy digital technologies for impact on the SDGs;